Diffusion Tensor Estimation with Uncertainty Calibration: Materials and methods

 \subsection{Data}

 The bulk of the experiments in this work use the developing Human Connectome Project (dHCP) dataset \cite{bastiani2019}.
 We use all 88 measurements with $b=1000$ in each scan to estimate a ``ground truth" tensor estimation using the constrained weighted linear least squares (CWLLS) method \cite{koay2006unifying}.
 We select subsets of 30, 15, and 6 measurements from among the 88 measurements from each scan to train and evaluate our method.
 To select these subsets, we choose measurements that are closest to the optimized gradient directions proposed in prior works \cite{jones1999optimal,skare2000condition}.
-Specifically, we select 30/15 measurements with diffusion encoding directions closest to a set of 30/15 directions uniformly spread on the hemi-sphere, and 6 measurements with diffusion encoding directions closest to those recommended in \cite{skare2000condition}.
 The dHCP dataset includes scans of newborns with gestational ages of 29-46 weeks.
 We use 100 scans with gestational ages of 40-46 weeks to train our model.
 We then test the trained model on 40 scans from the same age range.
-We also test on 48 scans with gestational ages of 29-36 weeks.
+We also test the trained model on 48 scans with gestational ages of 29-36 weeks.
 Furthermore, we test the model on 25 scans from the Pediatric Imaging, Neurocognition, and Genetics (PING) dataset \cite{jernigan2016pediatric}.
 The subjects in the PING dataset are children and adolescents aged 9-20 years.

 We use the scans of the younger subjects in the dHCP dataset and the scans from the PING dataset to assess possible changes in the performance of the DL model due to a domain shift.
 We investigate whether the estimation uncertainty is useful in detecting any changes in model performance.
 As shown in Figure \ref{fig:domain_shift}, tissue micro-structure changes dramatically as the brain matures.
 These changes are well documented in the published literature \cite{berman2005quantitative}.
 A machine learning model trained on a certain age range may not generalize well to another age range.
 This is a typical example of domain shift, also sometimes referred to as out-of-distribution data.
 A machine learning method can only be expected to work well on data that come from the distribution of the training data; test data samples that come from an entirely different distribution should be detected and flagged as out-of-distribution.
 In most applications this is a challenging problem as the data distribution is high-dimensional and complex.
 Different methods have been proposed to detect out-of-distribution data in deep learning.
 Some of the proposed methods are based on estimation uncertainty, where the hope is that data samples that are far from the training distribution result in high model uncertainty \cite{devries2018learning,hendrycks2016}.
 We examine the effectiveness of our proposed uncertainty estimations for this purpose.